 demo sekai ha hiroi node kaibutsu ha futatsu ni wakarete tabi ni demashita.

-But the world was such a big place, so the monster split in two to fulfill the journey.
+But the world was a big place, so the monster split into two to fulfill the journey.

 一匹は東へも一匹は西へ。